-Must be 21 and have correct
+Must be 21 and have correct badge to drink alcohol

 1) Use good judgment.
-Even if it complies with the remaining rules, if it is unsafe or would reduce the enjoyment of other attendees, please don't do it.
+Even II if it complies with the remaining rules, if it is unsafe or would reduce the enjoyment of other attendees, please don't do it.

-- 2) No projectile weapons. - 3) All weapons must be carried in a sheath, sling, or container of some kind at all - 4) Lasers: only Class II or lower are considered safe and acceptable.
+- 2) No projectile weapons. - All weapons must be carried in a sheath, sling, or container of some kind at all times. - Lasers: only Class II or lower are considered safe and acceptable.